in-toto/witness/README.md

 ### Create a Policy File

-> - Make sure to replace the keys in this file with the ones from the step above.
+> - Make sure to replace the keys in this file with the ones from the step above (sed command below).
 > - Rego policies should be base64 encoded
 > - Steps are bound to keys.
 Policy can be written to check the certificate data.
 For example, we can require a step is signed by a key with a specific `CN` attribute.
 > - Witness will require all attestations to succeed